New Self-Tanning solution? Check. Ready to apply? Check. Tanning mitt? Ch- wait, where did it go, what happened to it…?

 You can also wash and reuse the sock as a self-tanning mitt again.
 Just remember that once it’s been used as a tanning mitt, it’s forever retired from its job as a sock.
 The good news is that when you’re done using this sock, you can switch to its matching sock later on.

 Going this route may sound weird, but using plastic wrap to apply self-tanner is a surprisingly effective option.
-It’s cheap and accessible, as most people already have some plastic wrap in their house.
+It’s cheap and accessible, as most people already have some cling wrap in their kitchen.

 Since plastic wrap isn’t porous, none of the self tanner should make it to your skin, which is of course a huge bonus.
 Plus, it allows for easy cleanup, as you can just discard the plastic wrap once finished.